ghGYR/ToolScript/README.md

 # ToolScript
 Useful tool scripts written  in python.
 ## lrc2srt
-Transfor a lric file for the audio to a subtitle file for the  Music Video.
+Transfor a lric file for the audio to a subtitle file for the  music video.